 A round of competitive blessings might go like this:

-- You say: May the fruits of your labors never spoil
+- And I say: May the fruits of your labors never spoil

-- And I say: And may they all be beautiful
+- And you say: And may they all be beautiful

-- And I say: And may there be free same-day delivery
+- And you: And may there be free same-day delivery

 - You say: At no extra charge

 At which we arrive at the crucial step of ending the round of what clearly could be going round for quite some time.
 And